 Elika was born in Tehran, Iran, and spent her childhood in five different countries – Iran, UAE, India, Tunisia, & the US.
 This lifestyle shaped many of her beliefs and interests, such as a love for languages, culture, nature, traveling, and art.

 For the last 15 years, Elyse has co-owned a speculative building business specializing in sustainable residential development and land use/conservation, first in New York and then in Washington.

 Donald Brooks is a graduate student at Bard College Center for Environmental Policy, where he is working on renewable energy issues in developing countries with the LaGuardia Foundation in New York City.

 As Chief Conservation Officer, Eric Schwaab provides strategic vision and leadership for the National Aquarium’s Conservation and Science Division, a team of 130 professionals, engaging in initiatives ranging from field conservation and biological programs to legisl

 Lindsay recently graduated from St. Cloud University in St. Cloud, Minn., with a bachelor’s degree in Creative Writing and a minor in Travel and Tourism.

 Joe is founder of the Green Burial Council and CEO of the recently launched Green Burial Council International.
 He also provides consultancy for the purpose of creating private/family conservation burial grounds.

 Gijsbert Nollen is a Principal Consultant for ICE BV.
 Gijsbert holds a Masters in Law from Leiden University and now focuses on project management and development as his professional specialty.

-Neal Doyle is a co-founder of the Harvard Innovation Lab, and currently runs Operations for the i-lab.
+Neal Doyle is the second employee of the Harvard Innovation Lab, and currently runs Operations for the i-lab.